 While there aren't usually many pest or disease problems with black haw viburnum, you may experience the following issues:

 - Scales will suck the sap out of the stems.
 Horticultural oil can be used on cool days to help fight the infestation.

-- Branches with cankers should be pruned out while they are still small.
-If they are large you may eventually need to take out the whole shrub.
+- Cankers (dead sections of bark on branches) should be pruned while they're still small.
+If they're large, you may eventually need to take out the whole shrub.